 Our community first began under the aegis of the Priestly Fraternity of St. Peter in 1995, in the Diocese of Scranton, Pennsylvania.
 We were originally called the Oblates of Mary, Queen of Apostles for a two-fold reason.
 First, to indicate the offering of ourselves to the Benedictine family (Oblatae is Latin for “offered”).
 And secondly, because we had consecrated ourselves to Our Lady, and offered ourselves to her service.
-We began following a monastic horarium as laid out by St. Benedict in his Rule, and chanting in Latin, the Divine Office according to the 1962 Breviarium Monasticum.
+We began following a monastic horarium as laid out by St. Benedict in his Rule, chanting the traditional Divine Office in Latin as prescribed.

 It was at the foot of the cross that the Lord entrusted St. John and Our Lady to each other with the words “Son, behold thy Mother” … “Mother, behold thy Son.”
 (Jn.
 19:26-27) John, the first priest to offer the Sacred Body of the Lord, and representing all priests, was to be spiritually supported by His Mother.
 Mary was to be materially supported by John, “who took her unto his own.”
 We know that the Lord left her behind on earth for a reason: to nurture the infant Church by her prayer and example, to be a presence and support for the Apostles amidst their untiring labors.